-These are just some of the amazing events you can experience throughout the year:
+Below are just a few of the amazing events you can experience throughout the year:

 Amsterdam Dance Event (ADE)

-Amsterdam Dance Event (ADE) is the most upfront, influential and educational gathering for electronic music and its industry.
+Amsterdam Dance Event (ADE) is the most influential and educational gathering for electronic music and its industry.
 With its conference, festival and educational breeding ground, ADE is able to create not only the biggest yearly industry moment, but also a solid foundation for future generations of electronic music professionals.
 The event attracts a total of more than 1,000 events in nearly 200 locations across its diverse programme; for five days and nights, the city of Amsterdam truly breathes electronic music.
-Take a look at ADE's programme for this year here.

 Amsterdam Light festival